gentle, modern Dentistry

 Radiation exposure for dental x-rays is extremely minimal.
 Dr. Watts utilizes digital imaging technologies within the office.
 With digital imaging, exposure time is up to 80 percent less when compared to traditional radiographs.
 A full series of dental x-rays is equivalent in background radiation to what you would receive in an airline flight across the U.S. Digital imaging allows us to easily store patient images, and quickly transfer them to specialists or insurance companies.

 Intraoral cameras help enhance your understanding of your dental health.
-An intraoral camera is a very small camera that allows you and us to view clear, precise images of your teeth, gums and mouth.
-This allows us to see important information and also enables our practice to save your images in our office computer to provide a permanent record of treatment.
-These images can be printed for you, other specialists, and your lab or insurance companies.
+An intraoral camera is a very small camera that allows you and us to view clear, enlarged images of your teeth, gums and mouth.
+This allows you to see what we can see.

 CEREC CAD-CAM dentistry